 To begin, stand in front of a mirror with your hands on your hips and visually inspect your breasts for any changes in size, shape, or contour.
 Look for dimpling, puckering, or changes in skin texture.
 Next, raise your arms and look for the same changes.

 For the palpation part of the exam, lie down and place a pillow under your right shoulder.
 Use your left hand to feel your right breast in small circular motions, moving from the outside to the center, checking the entire breast and armpit area.
 Use light, medium, and firm pressure to feel different depths of breast tissue.
-Repeat the process for the left breast, using your right hand.
+Repeat the process for the left breast using your right hand.

-During the exam, look for changes such as lumps or thickening of the breast tissue, swelling, warmth, redness, or darkening of the breast, changes in the size or shape of the breast, or dimpling or puckering of the skin.
+During the breast exam, look for changes such as lumps or thickening of the breast tissue, swelling, warmth, redness, or darkening of the breast, changes in the size or shape of the breast, or dimpling or puckering of the skin.
 Nipple discharge, especially if it contains blood, should also be noted.
-While these changes can be caused by factors other than cancer, any persistent changes should be evaluated by a healthcare professional.
+While these changes can be caused by factors other than cancer, any persistent breast changes should be evaluated by a healthcare professional.

 Nipple Inversion - Signs to see a breast specialist